The 90 Day Practitioner

 Your future growth in Self-Parenting involves learning to express your needs positively as the Inner Parent, not simply be a listener.
 This requires an active role by your Inner Parent and yet, this is a tricky area to master.
 The difficulty is remaining positive and not slipping back into any negative patterns learned during your upbringing.

 To help you in this endeavor, the SELF-PARENTING Program has a series of Intermediate and Advanced Modules.
 Each module explores a different subject area to further your awareness as an Inner Parent.
-Further questions on such topics as Self-Esteem and Early Family & Childhood Issues provide a unique service using your half-hour sessions as a base.
+Further questions on such topics as Intermediate Self-Esteem and Core Values Modules provide a unique service using your half-hour sessions as a base.

 Yours in Positive Self-Parenting,